Skip to content

 Feedback: message=

 A confirmation line ("Issue closed") shown the moment the button is clicked, in a <header> status line that survives the region swap and auto-hides after a few seconds.
 It rides the optimistic-apply pairing, so a failed command rolls the message back along with everything else.
-The message text is validated at generation time (no quotes/braces/control characters — it splices into the compiled click).
+The message text is validated at generation time — an apostrophe is fine ("Sujet refusé, l'auteur a été notifié" compiles; it is escaped into the status-line string), a double quote, semicolon, backslash, brace, or control character fails closed.

 Bulk actions: bulk=True